aksommerville/egg-202405/etc/doc/rom-format.md

 It is helpful to keep your resource IDs packed as much as possible; you have to spend 1 byte to skip each unused rid.

-Every resource is unique identified by a 40-bit integer: 8 tid, 16 qual, 16 rid.
+Every resource is uniquely identified by a 40-bit integer: 8 tid, 16 qual, 16 rid.
 `qual` is usually zero.
 Otherwise it depends on the type, but will usually be a big-endian ISO 631 language code.
 Length of individual resources is limited to 1 MB.